HamzaAlsarakbi/blog/_posts/2022-04-25-Setting-Up.markdown

 ## Java/IntelliJ

 Not sure if this is a Java or IntelliJ issue, but sometimes my code just stops working for no reason even if I don't change anything.
-I get a random error and have to mess around in the `module-info.java` file until it works.
+I get a random error and have to mess around in `module-info.java` files until it works.

 ## JavaFX